What is Nevoid Basal Cell Carcinoma Syndrome?

 - Yearly dental x-rays, beginning at age eight, to look for jaw cysts

 Due to the high risk for multiple skin cancers, people with NBCCS should avoid sun exposure and protect their skin when outside.
+Learn more about protecting your skin from the sun.
 People with NBCCS should not receive radiation therapy, as this will increase the risk of basal cell skin cancers.

 Screening recommendations may change over time as new technologies are developed and more is learned about NBCCS.
 It is important to talk to your doctor about appropriate screening tests.
-In general, if there is a good screening option that doesn’t use radiation, that screening option should be used to avoid skin damage in people with NBCCS.
+In general, if there is a good screening option that doesn’t use radiation, that screening option should be used to avoid skin damage and basal cell cancers.

 Learn more about what to expect when having common tests, procedures, and scans.